 In New York, when an individual dies intestate, the Surrogate’s Court will try to distribute the assets to surviving family members.
 If the deceased had no living spouse, children, siblings, parents, grandparents, nieces or nephews, then cousins may inherit the estate.

 Before a cousin can become an heir, kinship must be proved.
 But in addition to proving the bloodline, you must disprove prior classes of relatives.
-Disproving prior classes — or the existence of a spouse, children, siblings, etc. — is a critical aspect of kinship proceedings.
-I understand this process and have the experience to execute it correctly.
-You can also rely on my skill as a trial attorney if the case is contested.
+Disproving prior classes – or the existence of a spouse, children, siblings, etc. – is a critical aspect of kinship proceedings.
+We understand this process and have the experience to execute it correctly.
+You can also rely on our trial attorneys’ skills if the case is contested.

-I can represent either side in kinship cases: the cousin or the opposing party.
-To schedule a free, 30-minute consultation in either Queens or Nassau County, please call 718-509-6344.
-You may also contact me online.
+We can represent either side in kinship cases: the cousin or the opposing party.
+To schedule a free, 30-minute consultation in either Queens or Nassau County, please call 347-941-0443 .
+You may also contact us online.